patricksmedina/WingNet/README.md

 # WingNet
-Fully convolutional neural net for segmenting the wing vein substructure from images of Drosophila melanogaster wings
+Fully convolutional neural net for segmenting the wing vein substructure from images of Drosophila melanogaster wings.

+## Probability Heatmap